 Consultation hours for 2020 3Q/4Q were held online using Zoom on Sep.
 25, 29, Oct.
 1, 2, 6, and 13 (@12:30~13:30).

-The application link for Online Nihongo Space in 3Q is NOW OPEN!
+The application link for Online Nihongo Space in the spring break is NOW OPEN!

 ->Click here to find more information about Nihongo Space!